MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 To estimate costs related to virtual machines, use these tools.

 - Identify the best VM for your workloads with the virtual machines selector.
-See [Windows](https://azure.microsoft.com/pricing/details/virtual-machines/windows/) and [Linux](https://azure.microsoft.com/pricing/details/virtual-machines/linux/) pricing.
+For more information, see [Linux](https://azure.microsoft.com/pricing/details/virtual-machines/linux/)and [Windows](https://azure.microsoft.com/pricing/details/virtual-machines/windows/) pricing.
 - Use this [pricing calculator](https://azure.microsoft.com/pricing/calculator/#virtual-machines) to configure and estimate the costs of your Azure VMs.

 ### Design considerations